ndmeier25/ACS_Website/README.md

 **2/23/24:**
 <br>
 * Updated logo on header
+* Added pagination to workshop page